Answers to the Most Commonly Asked Questions about Certification

 Q. How much does it cost to take the IAPP exams?

 A. For our major conferences, we offer a discounted price for the delivery of paper-pencil exams: $225 for Certification Foundation exams and $225 for designation or concentration exams (CIPP/US, CIPP/C, CIPP/E, CIPP/G, CIPP/IT and CIPM).
 Should you fail an exam you are eligible to retake the exam for a reduced rate of $112 for each exam at one of our major conferences.
 For all other exams (including computer-based delivery) the Certification Foundation exam is $275 and each of the designation or concentration exams are $275.
 Should you fail an exam you are eligible to retake the exam for a reduced rate of $162 for each exam.
 Find testing dates and locations near you.
+Please note that all candidates must be members of the IAPP to sit for IAPP exams.
+This may add to the total cost of taking IAPP exams.

 Q. How should I prepare for my IAPP exams?